dbxflame6666/dbxflame6666/README.md

 ## 👋 About Me
 Hey, I'm dbx, a backend developer from Germany!
-In my spare time, I work on Discord such as my own bot called "George".
+In my spare time, I work on Discord bots such as my own bot called "George".

 ## My Discord: